 Cookie dough can be frozen about 2 months in an airtight container.
 I recommend portioning out the dough into balls, then freezing them on a parchment-lined sheet.
 Once they are frozen, place them in an airtight container.

-You can bake frozen cookies from frozen, but will need to add an extra couple of minutes to the baking time.
+You can bake brown butter chocolate chip cookies from frozen, but will need to add an extra couple of minutes to the baking time.

 Other recipes you may like